Northpoint Bible College

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about Northpoint Bible College.
-With a net cost of $23,635 per year and median graduate earnings of only $42,210 ten years out, the estimated payback period exceeds 32.5 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Northpoint Bible College are a real concern.
+With a net cost of $23,635 per year and the typical graduate earning only $42,210 ten years out, the estimated payback period exceeds 32.5 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Median debt of $25,000 against $42,210 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $25,000 against $42,210 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links